galaxyproject/training-material/topics/climate/tutorials/earth_system/tutorial.md

 To access those data you can use the ({% tool [Copernicus Data Space Ecosystem](https://usegalaxy.eu/root?tool_id=interactive_tool_copernicus_notebook) %}) tool.

-For more information follow the tutorial related to it called ({% link [From NDVI data with OpenEO to time series visualisation with Holoviews](topics/ecology/tutorials/ndvi_openeo/tutorial.html) %}).
+For more information follow the tutorial related to it called [From NDVI data with OpenEO to time series visualisation with Holoviews]({% link topics/ecology/tutorials/ndvi_openeo/tutorial.html %}).

 ## QGIS (Geographical Information System)